daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Rang 5:** Choose a high-Rang ability that grants one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier Rangs.

 **Rang 6:** Choisissez deux capacités de rang supérieur.
-Donnez-les tous les deux comme options pour la Motivation; un PJ choisira l'un ou l'autre.
+Donnez-les tous les deux comme options pour le Focus; un PJ choisira l'un ou l'autre.
 One option should grant one of the benefits the focus theme promises, one that may not be immediately related to those provided at earlier Rangs.
 However, this ability might also provide an ultimate version of a lower-Rang ability if a mid-Rang ou low-Rang option wasn't quite sufficient.

 The other option should provide an alternate method to round out the character in a way that doesn't replicate the first Rang 6 option.
 For instance, if the first option provided some kind of attack, this one might be an interaction, information-gathering, ou healing ability, depending on the focus's overarching theme.